 1. Check Using the Task Manager in Windows

-Using the Task Manager is by far the easiest method to check how many CPU threads you have.
-In addition to threads, you can also check out other information regarding your CPU such as its clock speed, cache memory, model etc.
+Using the Task Manager is the easiest method to check how many CPU threads you have.
+In addition to threads, you can check out other information regarding your CPU, such as its clock speed, cache memory, model, etc.

 Step 1: Open The Task Manager